• Skip to primary navigation

 We also have a smaller niche centered under our large niche that’s a foot rest for shaving (and also the perfect spot to keep my razor):

-I put {this small driftwood teak shower bench} in the corner of our shower as a spot to keep our towel while showering since I elected not to add a towel bar or hooks to our shower enclosure.
-Right now I have {our tasseled bath mat} resting on it:
+I put {this small teak shower bench} in the corner of our shower as a spot to keep our towel while showering since I elected not to add a towel bar or hooks to our shower enclosure.
+Right now I have our tasseled bath mat resting on it:

 For our shower hardware, I was initially planning to use Kohler’s Purist shower trim set but was able to find a similar look for a bit less:

-I went with {this thin shower head} and {this shower valve trim} in Satin Nickel which coordinates really beautifully with our vanity faucets:
+I chose {this thin shower head} on {this shower head arm} with {this flange} along with {this shower valve trim} in Satin Nickel.
+They coordinate really beautifully with our vanity faucets:

 I wanted to have a hand shower for cleaning the shower but didn’t want the clutter of a shower bar so chose {this hand shower} that rests on a simple hook:

-I kept the glass shower enclosure super simple with straight, clean lines – I wrote an entire post on choosing my glass shower enclosure with cost details {here}.
+I kept the glass shower enclosure super simple with straight, clean lines.
+I wrote an entire post on choosing my glass shower enclosure that has a ton of additional details.

 Bathroom Vanity